-Women make up half the population, but make up roughly 25% of all elected officials in the United States; to learn more about the number of women at all levels of elected office visit our By the Numbers Page.
+Women make up half the population, but make up less than 30% of all elected officials in the United States; to learn more about the number of women at all levels of elected office visit our By the Numbers Page.
 Despite many "record"-breaking election cycles for women candidates, the United States continues to rank below much of the world for gender parity.

 Women in the nations ranked above the United States in women’s representation are no more ambitious or skilled or ‘trained’ to run than American women but those nations have employed a variety of institutional reforms and intentional actions to level the playing field for women to advance in representation and leadership.
 Here in the United States, current strategies focus on preparing the individual woman to run, rather than change the systems that unfairly hold her back.